Should I purchase additional medical insurance?

 What is Medi-Passport?

 If you are faced with a medical emergency when traveling outside of your home province, your Medi-Passport benefit can help.
 Medi-Passport supplements the emergency portion of your Extended Health Care coverage, and is subject to any maximum applicable to the emergency portion of the Extended Health Care coverage.
-Medi-Passport coverage is provided through Allianz Global Assistance, Sun Life’s travel benefit provider.
+Medi-Passport coverage is provided through Global Excel Management, Sun Life’s travel benefit provider.

 You are covered for Medi-Passport if you are enrolled in the Extended Health Plan.

 Some examples of expenses covered by Medi-Passport include: